>> PHOTOS: Inside gorgeous Oakwood homes decorated for its very first holiday home tour

 >> PHOTOS: McPherson Town Holiday Home Tour a gorgeous look at a historic neighborhood

 The restaurant’s former ownership team “had no opportunity to recover its property and equipment because it was locked out of the premises by (The Greene’s management) an hour after the decision of eviction was ordered by the court,” Robinson wrote In his most recent motion.
 The restaurant owners were “threatened by (The Greene’s management) with a criminal charge in the event of recovery and removal” of their own property, Robinson wrote.

 >> EARLIER COVERAGE: The Greene evicts one of its own restaurants

 That action blocked the owners’ access to several thousand dollars of their personal property, including $2,000 in cash and thousands more in inventory and equipment, Robinson argued.
 The court filing claimed it was the restaurant that was owed money — perhaps reaching more than $50,000 in the value of personal property appropriated by The Greene.

 The lawsuit had remained dormant since the spirited legal exchange in March.
-But last week, more than seven months since the latest formal activity on the lawsuit’s docket, Judge Buckwalter filed a decision siding squarely with The Greene’s attorneys and granting the $384,000 judgment against the restaurant’s LLC corporate owners.
+But earlier this month, more than seven months since the latest formal activity on the lawsuit’s docket, Judge Buckwalter filed a decision siding squarely with The Greene’s attorneys and granting the $384,000 judgment against the restaurant’s LLC corporate owners.